acts-project/acts/docs/examples/analysis_apps.rst

 whose output can be use to understand various aspects of the reconstruction in more detail.

-The building of these applications can be switched on by setting ``ACTS_BUILD_ANALYSIS_APPS=On``, which requires (on top of the Core dependencies, also ROOT for the analysis code).
+The building of these applications can be switched on by setting ``ACTS_BUILD_ANALYSIS_APPS=On``, which requires (on top of the Core dependencies) ROOT for the analysis code.

 These analysis applications are steered via BOOST program options, hence a quick ``<APP> -h`` will quickly show the relevant options, they can be executed in silent mode, i.e. without opening